Tim Hart: Steeleye Span

 From 1970 to 1982, Hart and Prior were the backbone of Steeleye Span.
-Hart's contribution to the band demonstrated his musical abilities on a wide range of instruments, some electric, including: acoustic guitars, dulcimer, organ, five string banjo, mandolin, bells, tabor and spoons as well as vocals.
+Hart's contribution to the band demonstrated his musical abilities on a wide range of instruments, some electric, including: acoustic guitars, lap dulcimer, organ, five string banjo, mandolin, bells, tabor and spoons as well as vocals.

 In 1971, as well as recording two albums as part of Steeleye Span, they recorded Summer Solstice – a much more professional recording than their first two albums, including a string arrangement by Robert Kirby, better known for his work with Nick Drake.
 Almost every song that Hart sang was traditional.
 Steeleye Span's commercial success peaked in 1975.
 They toured in the United States and Australia and used electric instruments more frequently.
 However, further hits eluded them.
-They announced that their 1978 tour of the United Kingdom would be their farewell, although they reformed and continue recording and performing live to this day.
+They announced that their 1978 tour of the United Kingdom would be their farewell, although they reformed and were still active as both a live and a recorded act in 2024.